johdasgran/mr-robot-theme/README.md

     git clone https://github.com/johdasgran/mr-robot-theme.git
     ```

-- Change directory to the Jinx Theme
+- Change directory to the Mr Robot Theme

     ```
     cd mr-robot-theme
+    ```

+ - Change to the Nakano directory you want to install, for example:

+    ```
+    cd fxxk-society
     ```

  - Review install script at ./install.sh

  - Setup the new GRUB